docswiz/portfolio/content/creative/nightmare.md

 ---

 When the day sets
-Step down on the terrace of my house
+Step down on the roof of my house
 From the night's dark wings
 Creep from the wet walls of my house
 Separate me from myself